Mickey's Once Upon a Christmas: Plot

+Stuck on Christmas

-In Donald Duck: Stuck on Christmas, Huey, Dewey and Louie wake up one Christmas morning and run downstairs, excited to open their presents before Daisy, Scrooge and Gertie arrive.
+Huey, Dewey, and Louie wake up one Christmas morning and run downstairs, excited to open their presents before Daisy, Scrooge, and Gertie arrive.
 The boys then take their new sleds from Donald without reading the attached card and go sledding.
-After dinner, as Donald, Daisy, Scrooge and Gertie sing carols, the boys play with their new toys.
+After dinner, as Donald, Daisy, Scrooge, and Gertie sing carols, the boys play with their new toys.
+Having enjoyed the day immensely, the trio doesn't want it to end, so they wish upon a star to have Christmas every day.

-Having enjoyed the day immensely, the trio don't want it to end, so they wish upon a star to have Christmas every day.
-They find the next morning that their wish has been granted, and at first they are joyful.
-After a few days however, they realize that every Christmas will be exactly the same, tiring them out greatly.
-The following day, the trio decide to "liven things up" with a series of tricks and pranks, including swapping the cooked turkey with a live one at dinner.
-The turkey runs amok through the house, and things spiral into chaos as Donald gives chase.
+They find the next morning that their wish has been granted, and at first, they are joyful.
+After a few days, however, they realize that every Christmas will be exactly the same, tiring them out greatly.
+The following day, the trio decides to "liven things up" with a series of tricks and pranks, including swapping the cooked turkey with a live one at dinner.
+The turkey runs amok through the house, and chaos ensues as Donald gives chase.
 The boys, distraught at what they have done, read Donald and Daisy's card that came with the sleds and realize Christmas isn't about presents or decorations; it is about love, caring, and being with family.
 The boys vow to make the next day the best Christmas possible to make up for their actions.

-As the boys spread love and cheer by making breakfast for Donald, kissing Gertie and helping Daisy with dinner, Donald eventually becomes suspicious as to why the boys are acting so nice.
-That evening, after Donald interferes with his family's carol-singing, Huey realizes Donald's suspicions and he, Dewey and Louie give their uncle a sail boat made out of their sleds as a gift.
-To thank them for this gift, Donald hugs his nephews.
-With the boys having finally realized the true meaning of Christmas, at the end of the next day, the time loop ends, leading to the immediate day after Christmas.
+As the boys spread love and cheer by making breakfast for Donald, kissing Gertie, and helping Daisy with dinner, Donald eventually becomes suspicious as to why the boys are acting so nice.
+That evening, after Donald interferes with his family's carol-singing, Huey realizes Donald's suspicions, and he, Dewey, and Louie give their uncle a sailboat made out of their sleds as a gift.
+Genuinely touched by this gift, Donald hugs his nephews.
+With the boys having finally realized the true meaning of Christmas, the time loop ends, leading to the day after Christmas.